NREL/WaterTAP3/watertap3/docs/source/model_framework.rst

 constituent mass balance across unit processes, based on source water conditions, configurations of treatment technologies, and system-level techno-economic assumptions.
 Capital costs, operating costs, and unit performance are estimated for both individual treatment processes and the system as a whole.
-Users can perform new analysis either by selecting a premade train from the treatment train library or connecting any number of unit processes together in a custom configuration.
+Users can perform new analysis either by selecting an existing train from the treatment train library or connecting any number of unit processes together in a custom configuration.

 The model contains various technical and cost parameter options for several treatment technology models and a library of influent water quality characteristics for a variety of source waters.
-Users can customize water quality parameters to evaluat technology performance for their unique conditions.
+Users can customize water quality parameters to evaluate technology performance for their unique conditions.
 The model can be used for different assessment needs, including process simulation, optimization, uncertainty analysis, and sensitivity analysis.

+.. _model_structure:

 Model Structure
 ----------------------